- Freelancers Union: Freelancers Relief Fund

 Here are just a few financial aid resources for freelancers (I’ll update the list from time to time as new opportunities arise):

-One of our favorite organizations for freelancers, Freelancers Union, has developed their own relief fund called the Freelancers Relief Fund and it’s funded by companies like Fiverr, Upwork, and AND.CO and “will provide financial assistance of up to $1,000 to freelancers who are experiencing sudden hardship as a result of the COVID-19 pandemic, whether as a result of illness, lost work, or caregiving responsibilities.”
+One of our favorite organizations for freelancers, Freelancers Union, has developed its own relief fund called the Freelancers Relief Fund and it’s funded by companies like Fiverr, Upwork, and Fiverr Workspace and “will provide financial assistance of up to $1,000 to freelancers who are experiencing sudden hardship as a result of the COVID-19 pandemic, whether as a result of illness, lost work, or caregiving responsibilities.”

 Self-Employed Sick Leave as a Tax Credit

 CNBC reports “At this critical time in the fight against the coronavirus, the U.S. government announced that affected companies will be given an additional $50 billion in low-interest loans.
 In addition, the Treasury Department is deferring tax payments without interest or penalties for certain individuals and businesses negatively impacted.
 Those who are self-employed get paid sick leave in the form of a tax credit.